 I’d almost forgotten how much more comfortable it was to shop at Platinum (compared to Chatuchak).
 If you’re not familiar, Platinum is an air-conditioned wholesale fashion mall.
 Depending on shops, wholesale prices are applicable if you buy at least 2 or 3 items.

-Pratunam Market (a big cluster of shops/stalls across the road from Platinum) probably offers similar clothings as Platinum, but at lower prices and without the aircon.
+Pratunam Market (a big cluster of shops/stalls across the road from Platinum) probably offers similar clothing as Platinum, but at lower prices and without the aircon.

 • 1 hair perm

 Yes, I permed my hair in Bangkok!
-Did it at Zenred Salon which I’d researched before going to Bangkok, for English-speaking salons.
-I must say their SEO had been done really well to rank in first few search results on Google, because it’s located in a building that you can only reach by car ( I got there back & fro using Grab).
-Thought I’ll include a review here on Zenred Salon.
+Did it at a salon which ranked as the top few results when I Googled for English-speaking salons.
+It’s located in a building that you can only reach by car ( I got there back & fro using Grab).